puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 - Microsoft Edge administrative template available (See [Configure Microsoft Edge](https://docs.microsoft.com/DeployEdge/configure-microsoft-edge) for additional info)

   > [!NOTE]
   > IE mode will be supported on Windows versions that support IE11.
-IE mode will soon be available on Windows 10 RS4, RS3, RS1 and TH1.
+IE mode will soon be available on Windows 10 versions 1803, 1709, 1607 and 1507.

 ## What is IE mode?